Better Use Your Head: Chart performance

-"Better Use Your Head", was originally released in the US on the Veep label in 1966 with "The Wonder of It All" as the B-side, it reached # 54 on the Billboard Hot 100.
+"Better Use Your Head", was originally released in the US on the Veep label in 1966 with "The Wonder of It All" as the B-side, it reached No. 54 on the Billboard Hot 100.

 It was later re-released in 1976 following its gain in popularity after having been played in clubs on the Northern soul scene in the UK.
-It made number 42 in the UK charts in July 1976 and was Little Anthony & The Imperials only UK chart success.
+It made No. 42 in the UK charts in July 1976 and was Little Anthony & The Imperials only UK chart success.